Why Do Private Jets Fly at Higher Altitudes?

 We’ve all been there before, clutching onto the armrests of our seats in a commercial airliner as it bumps around while passing through a particularly nasty weather system.
 For some, it’s exciting, but for others, it makes the trip much less comfortable.

 Unfortunately, commercial pilots don’t have the same flexibility in their flight plans as private jet pilots do.
-Because they’re surrounded by other aircraft at their lower altitudes, it’s unlikely that they can change course, and if they can, it will increase the journey, causing delays in the passenger journey.
+Because they’re surrounded by other aircraft at their lower altitudes, it’s unlikely that they can change course, and if they can, it will increase the journey, causing delays for passengers.

 Private Jets Take the Path Less Traveled